-How to create an image of a defective disk
+How to create an image of a drive in UFS Explorer

 Other peculiarities of work with damaged digital media are described in detail in How to recover data from a defective disk and are recommended to be taken into consideration before the start of the imaging process.

 Launch UFS Explorer and get the disk imaging tool embedded into the software.